jcervas/class-cmu-84-352/lecture-slides/the-right-to-vote-lecure-slides/The-Right-to-Vote.md

 > - All of which took place *without* great protest from the North
 >   - Although Republican politicians and newspapers routinely
 >     criticized the disfranchising laws, scattered efforts to enforce
->     the Fourteenth Amendment–by reducing the congressional
+>     the *Fourteenth Amendment* by reducing the congressional
->     representation of southern states–garnered little support
+>     representation of southern states generated little support
 > - The Supreme Court upheld the legality of all of the major techniques
 >   of disfranchisement.
 > - In 1898 it ruled that Mississippi’s literacy test did not violate